Earth Defense Force 6 Review (PS5/PC)

 Earth Defense Force 6 is quite guilty of this too, and that’s at least in part because it relies on a plot that has to revisit some locales from Earth Defense Force 5 specifically.

-I won’t say why just in case you do want to — and are capable of — following the plot, because there’s some rather clever twists in the way that Earth Defense Force 6 works as you progress through the game’s primary campaign mode.
-If you’re not fussed, this game came out a year ago, so of course there’s English language plot summaries if you’re very keen.
-A little searching will find what you need.
-Still, it’s a reuse of locations and assets that were already on file, so it’s worth noting.
+I won’t say why just in case you do want to enjoy the plot, because there’s some rather clever twists in the way that Earth Defense Force 6 works as you progress through the game’s primary campaign mode.

 Which is not to say that there aren’t improvements to be found.
 One of my complaints about Earth Defense Force 5 was that it took an age to get going through a horrifically slow tutorial at the start.

-While Earth Defense Force 6 does set a scene early on, you’re very quickly into the action, blasting away at foes both recognisable and new, plus a few remixes of enemies you might have thought you knew all about already.
+While Earth Defense Force 6 does set a scene early on with the very first level, after that you’re very quickly into the action, blasting away at foes both recognisable and new, plus a few remixes of enemies you might have thought you knew all about already.

 Everything bleeds — not always red, either.
 It can get tricky spotting those precious weapon crates amongst all the green goo…